What Pricing People Want (That Most Leaders Miss)

 It's easy to assume that pricing professionals want the same things as anyone else: fair pay, a solid team, and a path to grow.
 And they do.
 But if that's all you offer, you'll still lose good people.

-In the conversations we have daily — across roles, industries, and career stages — the same themes come up again and again.
-Pricing talent doesn’t just want to be paid.
+In the conversations we have daily at Jennings, across roles, industries, and career stages, the same themes come up again and again.
+Pricing talent doesn't just want to be paid.
 They want to be heard.
 They want to make an impact.
 And they want to stop feeling like the most important work they do lives in a spreadsheet that no one looks at.
+This article unpacks the things most leadership teams miss.

 Visibility Isn’t Optional